sampada-sketch/HamroBazaar-UIAutomation/README.md

 9. `│ │ ├── java # Both test class and page class can be found here
 10. `│ │ │ ├── HamroPage.java (Page Class)
 11. `│ │ │ ├── TestScriptHamro.java (Test Class) - Test script to be executed as "Java Application"
 12. `│ │ ├── resources # Test-specific configuration files and resources

+Note: In case if you are using Eclipse IDE for the very first time, error might arise in pom.xml in 1st line in last link <span style="background-color: #FFFF00"> "https://maven.apache.org/xsd/maven-4.0.0.xsd"</span> .
+You need to hover around the link and click on "Force Download".